WJ714/Bridginggap-flux/README.md

 - If you want to use REddyProc for your own study sites, we have a xxx session after the turtorial.

 ## Tutorial 3: Comparing ELM model output with flux data (in progress ...)
-- You can find out data for
+- Data for different study sites can be found [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
 ---

 # Other learning resources